u-shahzad/ksimul8/README.md

-# Kubernetes Scheduler Simpy
+# Kubernetes Scheduler Simulation

-This is the source code of the kubernetes default scheduler (kubescheduler) simulated application, created using simpy.
+This is the source code of a simulation application for the kubernetes default scheduler "kubescheduler", created using python simulation package 'simpy'.

 A thesis project of *University of Pisa* and *CNR-ISTI*.

 ## Team

-#### Supervisor
+### Supervisor

 |Name and Surname            | Email                       |
 |----------------------------|-----------------------------|
 |Dr. Patrizio Dazzi, Ph.D.   |patrizio.dazzi@isti.cnr.it   |
 |Dr. Emanuele Carlini, Ph.D. |emanuele.carlini@isti.cnr.it |

-#### Student Details
+### Student Details

 |Name and Surname  | Email                         |
 |------------------|-------------------------------|
 |Usman Shahzad     |u.shahzad1@studenti.unipi.it   |

 ## Instructions